jetbrains-academy/introduction_to_python/Data structures/Tuples/task.md

 ## Tuples

 Tuples are almost identical to lists.
-The only significant difference between tuples and lists is that tuples cannot be changed: you cannot add, change, or delete elements from the tuple.
-Tuples are constructed by a comma operator enclosed in parentheses, for example `(a, b, c)` .
-A single item tuple must have a trailing comma, such as `(d,)` .
+The only significant difference between tuples and lists is that tuples are immutable: you cannot add, replace, or delete elements from a tuple.
+Tuples are constructed by comma-separated elements enclosed in parentheses, for example `(a, b, c)` .
+A single-item tuple must have a trailing comma, such as `(d,)`.

+Some list methods (the ones that don't change the sequence) are also applicable to tuples.
+You can read more about tuples <a href="https://docs.python.org/3/tutorial/datastructures.html#tuples-and-sequences">here</a>.

-Print the length of the `alphabet` .
+Print the length of the tuple `alphabet` .

-<div class='hint'>Use len() function.</div>
+<div class='hint'>Use the <code>len()</code> function.</div>